 Um, are we ready to serve our ice cream yet?
 Please??
 OK, sure!

-Top every dish of ice cream with a pie crust cookies.
-I’d crumble one over the top, too.
-And you’ll kind of sort of feel like you’re eating apple pie a’la mode.
-But then, I’m not a fan of apple pie a’la mode (I don’t want ice cream near my pie, thank you very much) and I was a gigantic fan of this dish of ice cream.
+Top every dish of apple pie ice cream with a little extra drizzle of caramel and a pie crust cookie.
+I crumble one of the cookies over the top, too.
+The results?
+You’ll kind of feel like you’re eating apple pie a’la mode.
+But even better?
+I’m actually not a big fan of apple pie a’la mode (I don’t really have many weird food aversions, but for some reason, I just don’t want ice cream near my pie, thank you very much) and I was a gigantic fan of this dish of ice cream.

 We’re officially in festive ice cream season and I couldn’t be more thrilled.
-Is it bad that I imagine a blizzard going on outside and myself snuggling up on the couch to a fire in the fireplace and a giant bowl of ice cream on my lap?
+Is it bad that I imagine a blizzard going on outside and while I’m snuggling up on the couch in front of the fireplace with a giant bowl of ice cream on my lap?
 Because to me, that is the life.
 I’ll probably be wearing some type of long underwear, too.

 Does that sound like heaven to anyone else??
 Heaven could also be that same scenario, but with a jar of apple cider caramel in my lap instead of a bowl of ice cream.
 And a spoon.